 The principal purposes of the Year of Fieldwork were to:

 - increase the opportunities for pupils of all ages to experience high quality fieldwork

 - support the integration of fieldwork into the school curriculum from primary to post-16

 - raise awareness of the importance of fieldwork as a pedagogy and as a critical tool for geographers

 - promote the benefits of fieldwork as a skill across a wide range of subject areas.

 As part of this, ESRI, Field Studies Council, the Geographical Association, Ordnance Survey and the Royal Geographical Society (with IBG) worked collaboratively to provide a range of resources and support.

-The 2015 - 2016 academic year saw significant levels of fieldwork planning as schools integrated and prepared for new models of assessment and content, from National Curriculum through to A level.
-Schools and colleges across the country joined us in celebrating fieldwork and the opportunities it provides.
+The 2015-2016 academic year saw significant levels of fieldwork planning as schools prepared for new models of assessment and content, from National Curriculum through to A level.
+Nearly 1300 schools attended CPD sessions organised by the GA alone.
+Schools and colleges across the country also joined us in celebrating fieldwork and the opportunities it provides.

 Fieldwork at home (Primary Geography)

 Nick Lapthorn and Kate Lewis look at the rich potential of doing fieldwork in the school grounds.